Edited by: Keri Stooksbury

 First things first, we have to run through what it will take to qualify for each level of American AAdvantage status moving forward.

-Here’s how many Loyalty Points you’ll need to earn to each level of elite status as of 2022:
+Here’s how many Loyalty Points you’ll need to earn to each level of elite status:

 Hot Tip: If you need a refresher, here is a look at the benefits you receive at each level of American AAdvantage status.